spanitz/npv/README.md

 #npv - Node Package Version
-Prints out the current package version or any package information you want.
+Prints out the current package version or any other package information you want.

 ##Install
 ```bash